How to buy the best TV

 What size TV should I buy?

-With the TV market continually shifting towards larger screens, it's now hard to get a top quality set smaller than 40-inches in size.
+With the TV market continually shifting towards larger screens, there are few top-quality sets smaller than 40 inches.
 However, bear in mind that with TV bezels (the frame around the screen) shrinking, larger sets might not be as big as you think.

-You can use our interactive online tool to find out what size of TV you should buy.
-We also publish size dimensions (depth, height and width) for all TVs that we test, so make sure you check out the Specifications tab in each review to see if the TV you're looking at will actually fit in your living room.
-If space is tight, a huge TV simply might not fit where you want to place it.
+You can use our interactive online tool to find out what size TV you should buy.
+We also publish the dimensions (depth, height and width) for all the TVs we test, so make sure you check out the 'tech spec' tab in each review to see if the TV you're looking at will actually fit in your living room.
+If space is tight, a huge TV simply might not fit where you want to put it.

-How much will I need to spend?
+How much should I spend?

-TV prices can start at under £100, but go into the many thousands for huge screen models.
-It's best to decide on your budget before you hit the shops or go online, but with TVs now offering better value than ever, you may get more for your money than you expect.

-According to a recent survey, two thirds of Which? members told us they spent between £200 and £600 on their TV.
-Between £600 and £1,000 was the preferred budget for 21% of respondents, while just 9% splashed out over £1,000 on their new television.
+While TVs can cost several thousands of pounds, they start from as little as £100.
+The good news is that you can now get a great TV even if you’re on a tight budget.

+Good-quality 32-inch HD TVs start at around £300.
+For a similar price, you could find slightly larger 40 to 43-inch TVs, some of which have a higher-quality 4K Ultra-HD screen (more on that below).
+We’ve rarely found Best Buys for less than £400, though there are plenty between £500 and £1000.

 How do I choose the best TV brand?

 There are loads of TV brands all vying for your attention and money.
-However, the majority of people will buy a TV from one the 'big four' TV makers – Samsung, LG, Sony and Panasonic.
+However, most people will buy a TV from one the 'big four' – Samsung, LG, Sony and Panasonic.

-Samsung is the market leader in TVs, followed closely by South Korean rival LG, and both have huge ranges going from cheap TVs to super-premium, big screen sets costing thousands of pounds.
-Sony and Panasonic have comparatively smaller ranges, but still have plenty to offer in terms of quality.
+Samsung is the market leader in TVs, followed closely by South Korean rival LG.
+Both have huge ranges going from cheap TVs to premium, big-screen sets costing thousands of pounds.
+Sony and Panasonic have comparatively smaller ranges, but offer a similar span of price and size.

-Aside these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes rather fade in recent years.
-Finally, a big chunk of the market is taken up by cheap TVs from the supermarkets and own brands, such as Logik (Currys) and Technika (Tesco).
-These TVs generally have low price tags, but usually lack quality when we test them.
+Aside from these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes fade somewhat in recent years.
+Finally, a big chunk of the market is taken up by cheap TVs from supermarkets and own brands, such as JVC (Currys) and Technika (Tesco).
+These TVs are generally cheap, but the models we've tested usually lack quality.

-Should I go for HD or 4K?
+Should I go for HD or 4K Ultra-HD?

+Recently, a flood of new technologies have come to the TV market.
+While this means you get more to choose from, deciding what you do and don't need has become even trickier.

-High definition TVs have been around for a while now and they come in two flavours.
-HD-Ready TVs are cheaper than ones marked Full HD, or HD Ready 1080p.
-Both can handle broadcast HD television, but it's best to go for a Full HD set if you can as that means you'll also get the best out of Blu-ray films.
+High-definition TVs have been around for a while now, and they come in two types.
+HD-Ready TVs are cheaper than ones marked Full HD.
+Both can handle broadcast HD television, but it's best to go for a Full HD set if you can, as it means you'll also get the best out of Blu-ray films.

-A new breed of TV is now available to buy with 4K, or Ultra HD (UHD), resolution.
-4K TVs have four times the pixels of Full HD models, and so can display even more detailed and vibrant pictures.
-There's not much 4K content to watch, but a good 4K TV should enhance your regular viewing, too.
-Consider going 4K if you're upgrading, with good 4K TVs now available for under £500.
+But with higher-resolution content now arriving on the small screen, HD TVs will seem a little behind the times in a few years.
+Sets that can support this higher resolution are called 4K Ultra-HD TVs, and now make up the bulk of sets on sale from the four big brands, starting at around £400.
+These TVs have four times the pixels of Full HD models, so can display even more detailed and vibrant pictures.

+You'll see some improvement in HD picture quality, but you need 4K Ultra-HD content to make full use of the technology.
+While it's limited to pay TV, streaming services and Ultra-HD Blu-rays for now, more and more is on its way in the coming years.
+Most Best Buy TVs are 4K Ultra-HD sets, so we recommend opting for the higher resolution if you're upgrading your TV.

 For more on this, head to our What is 4K TV? guide.

+But seeing as you don't pay extra for this technology on a 4K TV, it's worth getting if you've already decided to upgrade to one of these higher-resolution sets.

+For more information on this, read our What is HDR TV? guide.

-Are curved screen TVs worth the money?
+Are curved-screen TVs worth the money?

-In the last few years, televisions with concave curved screens have started to emerge - firstly on high-end premium TVs but gradually filtering down to more affordable models.
-Manufacturers claim that curved TVs can enhance your viewing experience by 'wrapping' the picture around you, a bit like watching a film at the IMAX cinema.
+Televisions with concave curved screens started to emerge a few years ago - first on high-end premium TVs, but gradually filtering down to more affordable models.
+But they have recently fallen out of favour, with manufacturers reducing the number of curved-screen options in their new line-ups.

-However, our expert and independent testing has indicated that the curved effect is minimal at best, and is only really visible if you sit dead straight on while watching the screen (something most people rarely do).
+Despite manufacturers' claims that curved TVs can enhance your viewing experience by 'wrapping' the picture around you, a bit like watching a film at the IMAX cinema, our expert and independent testing suggests otherwise.
+We've found the curved effect is minimal at best, and is only really visible if you sit dead straight on while watching the screen (something most people rarely do).

-Curved TVs still can perform well in our lab overall, but think carefully before buying if one is right for you.
-Bear in mind, too, that if you want to wall mount your TV, a curved model won't sit as flush as a flatscreen will.
-Plus, a curved screen can look a bit odd, or even warped, when viewed on an angle.
+Curved TVs still can perform well in our lab overall, but think carefully about whether one is right for you before you buy.
+Bear in mind, too, that if you want to wall-mount your TV, a curved model won't sit as flush as a flatscreen will.
+Plus, a curved screen can look a bit odd, or even warped, when viewed from an angle.

 When's the best time to buy a new TV?

-When you're ready to upgrade an older set, bear in mind that there are some seasonal trends that could help you bag a bargain.
-We know from tracking prices that June is a great time to buy a new TV as prices tend to be discounted across a wide range of technology products.
-You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November and the Boxing Day sales in December.
+When you're ready to upgrade from an older set, bear in mind that there are some seasonal trends that could help you bag a bargain.
+We know from tracking prices that June is a great time to buy a new TV, as prices tend to be discounted across a wide range of technology products.
+You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November, and the Boxing Day sales in December.

+Be aware that the sales can involve price cuts on poor-quality TVs, as retailers try to shift unwanted stock.
+Make sure you check our reviews first before parting with your money.

-Be aware, however, that the sales can involve price cuts on poor quality TVs as retailers try to shift unwanted stock.
-Make sure you check our reviews first before parting with your cash, so you don't up with a bad product.
+Be aware, however, that the sales can involve price cuts on poor-quality TVs, as retailers try to shift unwanted stock.
+Make sure you check our reviews first before parting with your money, so you don't up with a bad product.

+The best place to start is our guide to the Best TV deals for 2017, which we update every month.

-Finally, if you're not too fussed about the latest features, our research has shown that the previous year's TVs can have hundreds of pounds knocked off their price tags in the April to May period.
-This is to make room for the newer models - so shop smart and you can potentially pick up a still fantastic TV at an even better price.
+Finally, if you're not too fussed about the latest features, our research has shown that the previous year's TVs can have hundreds of pounds knocked off their prices in the April-to-May period.
+This is to make room for the newer models - so with a bit of savvy shopping you can potentially pick up a still-fantastic TV at an even better price.